dlehman/dlehman.github.io/_posts/2023-04-18-connecting-toper-roaster-to-artisan-scope-on-mac.md

     - Click the lock icon in the lower-left corner
     - Enter your device password
     - Click "Unlock"
-5. Click "Allow" to allow the Phidgets kext to load
+5. Click "Allow" to allow the Phidgets kext to load & reboot

-## Grant Access In macOS 13 (Ventura)
+### Allow in macOS 13 (Ventura)

 1. Open " > System Settings"
 2. Open "Privacy & Security" section